had2020/Slient_Killer/README.md

 A Godot/Redot HTML Game

 This is short for a school competion.
 Feel free to read through if that's your thing.
 It's just about the assigment.
+It's also live on Itch https://had2023.itch.io/slient-killer, not just Github pages

 ## Our Vision